aadilmallick/my-notes-docusaurus/docs/js-cookbook/05-fetching-remote-data.md

 }
 ```

-Here are some useful methods on a stream:
+#### Teeing

-- `stream1.pipeThrough(stream2)`: basically writes the contents from stream1 to stream2, copying stream1 to stream2.
+The issue of streams being locked by one consumer leads us to **teeing**, which duplicates a stream and lets you consume the copy.

-- `stream.tee()`: returns a two copies of the same unconsumed stream.
+- `stream.tee()`: returns a two copies of the same unconsumed stream as a tuple of streams.

 Teeing a stream is especially useful if you need multiple consumers of the same stream.
 A stream can only be consumed once, so `stream.tee()` makes copies of the unconsumed stream.